reactjs/react.dev/beta/src/content/learn/extracting-state-logic-into-a-reducer.md

 #### Implement `useReducer` from scratch {/* implement-usereducer-from-scratch */}

 In the earlier examples, you imported the `useReducer` Hook from React.
-This time, you will implement _the `useReducer` Hook itself!_ Here is a stub to get your started.
+This time, you will implement _the `useReducer` Hook itself!_ Here is a stub to get you started.
 It shouldn't take more than 10 lines of code.

 To test your changes, try typing into the input or select a contact.